 Once again this year we had the privilege to present at Collaborate, the highly popular technology and applications forum brought to you by the people at IOUG, OATUG, and Quest Oracle Community.
-And what a stimulating gathering of functional and technical Oracle practitioners, experts and vendors it was again this year!
+And what a stimulating gathering of functional and technical Oracle practitioners, experts and vendors it was!
 In this first of two Collaborate19 Recap blogs, Oracle ACE Monty Latiolais and myself share our impressions on the event.

 2019 marks what I believe to be my tenth year attending Collaborate.
 I think in the end, this year was my favorite.
 Maybe it was because it was in San Antonio – a place I lived and worked in for seven years.
 Maybe it was because I got to spend some quality time with my Insum mates Francis, Sylvain, and Chris.
 Or, maybe I don’t need a reason at all.